-- Attend the annual Part-time Job Fair, held at the beginning of each school year.
-On- and off-campus employers talk with students about their openings.
-Check the calendar of events for details.
+- Attend the annual Part-time Job and Service Fair, held at the beginning of each school year.
+On- and off-campus employers and volunteer organizations talk with students about their openings.
+Check the Calendar of Events 2013-14 for details.

-Most departments give preference to hiring 1) students who received federal Work-Study awards as part of their financial aid package, or 2) international students who are required to only work on campus.
+Most departments give preference to hiring 1) students who received federal Work-Study eligibility awards as part of their financial aid package, or 2) international students who are required to only work on campus.
 To confirm your Work-Study eligibility, check your Financial Aid award letter or contact the Financial Aid office.

 If you are not eligible for Work-Study funds, it’s possible you will not find an on-campus job.
-Off-campus job opportunities are options you may want to pursue off-campus or entrepreneurial positions.
+You may want to pursue off-campus or entrepreneurial positions.